Mauricio Tavares (Main Phish)

 • If you do not have a Bank of America account, receiving such email is a dead giveaway.

 • Same goes for the return email address.
 I am sorry but it sure looks suspicious: why would Bank of America not use bankofamerica.com for its return address?
 I would love to say “Aha!
-That is another dead giveaway!” but I could name 3 other banks who have cutesy addresses for who knowa why.
-Still, it is suspicious in my book, so I would not click on the link.
+That is another dead giveaway!” but I could name 3 other banks who love cutesy addresses like “mysecureprotection.com” because their marketing people said resonates with their customers.
+Whatever, it is suspicious in my book, so I would not click on the link.

 But this phish has a twist.
 Behind the “[Login Here to view the Message Center]” is a short link.
 Specifically, a t.co links which indicate it was created using Twitter/X’s link service.
 I expand the link, and it goes to https://cameoutair.com/bl2/jsde5/SOME-PAGE.htl (I do not want you to accidentally click on their site).
 Do you remember when I talked about suspicious sites ealier on?
 I do not think (or hope) that cameoutair.com is a domain owned by Bank of America.
 But, the only way to figure out that the link was even more suspicious was to expand the shortened link.